 Moving is a word that you either think of with excitement for the new journey ahead or dread because of the massive amount of planning and packing that you need to accomplish.
 Either way, the task ahead may seem daunting.
 How can you make your move go more smoothly?

-It’s easy to get into the mindset of throwing it all into boxes and dealing with things after the move.
+It’s easy to get into the mindset of throwing it all into boxes and dealing with things when you’re in your new place.
 It may be easier on the front end, but frustrating when you’re trying to unpack and set up your new home.
 Nobody wants to spend hours looking for the silverware.
 Even if you don’t have a lot of time, there is a way to plan your move and pack your items, so things go more smoothly once your move is complete.

 Planning Your Move